 As well as its work through local congregations, the Church of Scotland is one of the largest social care providers in the country, employing more than 2,000 staff to support some of Scotland’s most vulnerable people.
 The Church relies on people like yourself to support its work, and every pound makes a difference, especially if given regularly.

-UK taxpayers can also increase their giving by 25% at no cost to themselves by completing a Gift Aid Form, there are also available from Gordon.
+UK taxpayers can also increase their giving by 25% at no cost to themselves by completing a Gift Aid Form.

 Contact Gordon at email@example.com

 Our Church Halls are eagerly sought by both Church and Community groups, they in use seven days a week both day time and evening.